DGalbichek/scrrry/README.md

 ## Script total runtime: 0h 0m 37.58s
 ```

-Looked at 44 pages, already had 10, gathered 34.
-Then scraped all 44 and exported to a spreadsheet.
+What happened above?
+The script looked at 44 pages, already had 10, gathered 34.
+Then scraped all 44, listed all the available columns and exported to a spreadsheet.

 ### Features:
 * sqlite db to store raw data in